openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-Failed to initialize the WebHttpBodyStream data.
+Failed to initialize WebHttpBodyStream data.

 **Possible Causes**

-The data in a POST request is invalid.
+The data in POST or similar requests is invalid.
 For example, if the data stream contains file-type data but the file path does not exist, the data stream initialization will fail.

 **Resolution Steps**Verify whether the data carried in POST and other types of requests is valid.